tcm5343/reddit-post-notification/README.md

 2. add more functionality/options to config file
 3. create thorough documentation and video when core functionality is complete
 4. Add error messages and test
+5. search not only the title but also the content of the post

 # Dependencies
 1. Reddit account (free and doesn't require email)